 Asking your users what they almost always returns a cluster of irrelevant ideas around how to do something - most to all of which fail to take into account the issue itself.
 Inevitably, the chosen idea will resultantly fail to solve the problem.

-Emily pictured conducting a workshop with Northumbrian Water customers.
+A user research workshop with Northumbrian Water customers.

 People aren't particularly good at describing their normal behaviour to others because it isn't in their nature.
 It's far more effective to ask users what frustrates them, what challenges they currently face and how they combat arising issues.